Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 • It Improved My Emotional Well-being: This was a BIG one for me as I could get overwhelmed by my emotions and it never felt natural for me to express them.
 It’s still something I’m actively working on.

 However, through meditation I’ve become more aware of my emotions (as sometimes I could just live in my head).
 I’ve also learned that all emotions are okay.
-Now, I validate my emotions and actively work with acceptance and compassion, instead of getting caught up in thinking I shouldn’t be angry or jealous or disappointed.
+Now, I validate my emotions and actively work with acceptance and compassion (which are core pillars in my 12 week guided meditation program), instead of getting caught up in thinking I shouldn’t be angry or jealous or disappointed.
 This validation has allowed me to learn how to navigate difficult emotions better so I can support myself as needed.
 This has been huge for me.

 • You’ll Sleep Better and Fall Asleep Faster: This is one of the main reasons why a lot of my clients start meditating with me is because of a busy mind at night.
 If you’ve ever struggled with falling asleep or staying asleep due to an overactive mind especially before bed, meditation can help.